doylek1/ResGuides-NLTK/respitch.md

 ###3.
 Examples

-This section explores how NLTK is currently used in a diverse arrange of disciplines.
+This section explores how NLTK is currently used in a diverse range of disciplines.

 ###4.
 Activity

 In this section you will gain practical experience exploring vocabularly with NLTK.
 You will be introduced to some simple commands and linguistic functions.

 ###5.
 Help!

-A list of resources to help you on your NLTK journey.
+This section provides a list of resources to help you on your NLTK journey.